matplotlib/matplotlib/doc/devel/testing.rst

 ========================  ===========
 ``--pep8``                Perform pep8 checks (requires pytest-pep8_)
-``--no-network``          Disable tests that require network access
+``-m "not network"``      Disable tests that require network access
 ========================  ===========

 Additional arguments are passed on to pytest.
-See the pytest documentation for supported arguments.
+See the pytest documentation for `supported arguments`_.
 Some of the more important ones are given here:

 =============================  ===========
 ``--verbose``                  Be more verbose